ib-ruby/ib-ruby/intro.md

  gw.for_active_accounts do |account |   ... end
  gw.for_selected_account( ib_account_id ) do |account|  ... end
 ```
-However, if you know what you are doing and no interference with TWS-Messages are expected
+However, if you know what you are doing and no interference with TWS-Messages is expected,
 Advisor and Users are directly available through
 ```
  gw.advisor	       --> Account-Object